 The Risk Committee of the Bank is responsible for oversight and advice to the Board on the significant risk exposures of the Bank and future risk strategy.
-The Risk Committee will advise the Board on risk appetite and tolerance for future strategy, taking account of the Board's overall risk appetite and the current financial position of the Bank.
-The Risk Committee will also oversee the Bank's Risk Management function.
+The Risk Committee advises and makes recommendations to the Board on risk matters, including risk appetite, financial performance, capital adequacy, liquidity adequacy, recovery plans and policy.
+The Risk Committee also oversees the Bank's Risk Management function.
 The Bank's Risk Management Function supports the Risk Committee in its activities and responsibilities.
 Responsibility for risk management policies and risk tolerances lies with the Board of Directors.
 The Board of Directors has delegated authority to the Risk Committee to take all actions necessary to perform its duties and responsibilities in overseeing risk.

-The Audit Committee has been delegated responsibility by the Board to provide oversight in respect of the financial reporting process, the quality and integrity of the Bank's financial statements, and internal control framework of the Bank.
+The Audit Committee has been delegated responsibility by the Board to provide oversight in respect of the financial reporting process; the quality and integrity of the Bank's financial statements and Pillar III disclosures; internal control framework of the Bank; and oversight of the Bank's external auditors.
 The Internal Audit function reports to the Audit Committee.

 The Remuneration and Nomination Committee is responsible for determining the remuneration policy and framework in compliance with Central Bank of Ireland and European Banking Authority requirements.
-The Committee has oversight of the Remuneration policy to ensure effective risk management and recruitment of suitable candidates to fill the board and senior management vacancies.
-The Committee is also responsible for reviewing and approving performance based remunerations and proposed employee share plans.
+This includes identifying categories of staff with material risk-taking responsibilities and ensuring that fully compliant variable remuneration structures are in place.
+The Remuneration and Nomination Committee has oversight for recruitment of suitable candidates to fill the board and senior management vacancies.
+The Remuneration and Nomination Committee is also responsible for reviewing and approving performance-based remuneration in accordance with regulatory requirements.